stefanjudis/pwt-workshop/lessons/02-writing-tests/07-page-events.md

 **Tasks**

-- [ ] Implement a fixture that logs console logs and page errors
+- [ ] Implement a fixture that catches console logs and page errors and fails a test if there are any.